-With the number of confirmed Coronavirus cases crossing 2 million globally, the deadly pandemic has the world governments on its feet.
-As medical sectors have committed aggressively to finding a cure or at least a vaccine for the virus, global economy may dangle.
+With the number of confirmed COVID-19 Coronavirus cases crossing 2 million globally, the deadly pandemic has the world governments on its feet.
+As medical sectors have committed aggressively to finding a cure or at least a vaccine for the COVID-19 virus, global economy may dangle.
 Every other sector has taken a large hit too.

 Markets have been falling continuously with little to no visible improvements, and a global economic crisis has already begun.
 Reports have been coming in daily from international financial agencies, and the news is barely positive.